 - Merchant: A company or individual that trades on goods or services.

-- Alipay: Alipay provides Auto Debit Payment service.
+- Alipay: Alipay provides the Auto Debit payment service.

 The following figures show the authorization and payment process flows of Auto Debit Payment.

 Figure 2.
 Authorization flow

 After the authorization is completed, the merchant can initiate the payment request with the access token.

 Figure 3.
 Payment flow